tmarois/laravel-ads-sdk/README.md

 For **Google Ads**, **Bing Ads** and **Facebook Ads** API.

 This is a wrapper for connecting each ad source into your Laravel application.
-This SDK provides simpler and consistent methods across many ad source integrations than the traditional SDKs; ultimately making it a lot easier to implement in your projects.
+This SDK provides a cleaner and a more consistent integration across many ad platforms than the official SDKs, and ultimately making it a lot easier to implement in your projects.
 You shouldn't have to learn how to communicate and understand the responses to every API.

 # Installation